 How do I design and build my online store?

-It is common knowledge that business in the 21st century is moving more and more towards building online stores rather than brick and mortar stores.
-Many very smart business experts say that it is necessary for most businesses to have their own online store to avoid becoming irrelevant in the near future.
-Starting an e-store is not complicated.
-Doing it right, however, is the harder part.
+Businesses are now moving more and more towards building online stores rather than brick and mortar stores.
+It is becoming necessary for most businesses to have their own online store to avoid becoming irrelevant in the near future.
+Starting an eCommerce store is not complicated.
+Doing it right, however, is the hard part.

-A lot of people have unrealistic expectations when it comes to cost, time, and work involved.
-Online presence is becoming absolutely required to stay competitive but make sure you take the time to analyze your requirements fully and the limits and capabilities of the chosen system.
-An E-store is a complex software with a lot of options and will require a lot of tweaking to get it like you need.
+The problem is when people have unrealistic expectations when it comes to the cost, time, and work involved.
+While online presence is becoming absolutely required to stay competitive, it is important to make sure you take the time to fully analyze your requirements along with the limits and capabilities of the chosen system.
+An eCommerce store is complex in that it has a lot of options and will require a lot of tweaking to get it like you need.

 There are many components to think about when building your online store, starting with deciding whether to go the Self-hosted route or using a Software as a Service.